-Transition from Rehab
+Transition from Drug and Alcohol Rehab

-Once a person has completed drug or alcohol rehab, he or she will normally get back home and go through a readjustment phase.
+Once a person has completed drug and alcohol rehab, he or she will normally get back home and go through a readjustment phase.
 They are now back in their old environment but they are totally different as a person.
 Factually, the individual is much more “himself” or “herself” as they see the world through eyes unclouded by drugs.
 With the new sober view, there are specific obstacles to be aware of.
 One must understand that as they are now clean and clear-eyed, they may not entirely like what they see.
 The former addict is wise not to visit old drug-user friends or hang out on the corner and run into their old dealer.
 They are often jobless.
 So one must make new friends (sober ones), find new places, and get a new job.
 It can be more than a little overwhelming.

 Importance of Aftercare

 All these are good reasons for comprehensive aftercare and relapse prevention.
-The final steps of drug rehab SHOULD be preparation for this transitional period; going over the individual’s potential upsets and how to deal with them; setting a course of action and staying focused; vocational connections or training; and even relocation as the situation dictates.
+The final steps of drug and alcohol rehab SHOULD be preparation for this transitional period; going over the individual’s potential upsets and how to deal with them; setting a course of action and staying focused; vocational connections or training; and even relocation as the situation dictates.
 All this comes under the heading of aftercare and includes a support network that is essentially available round the clock.

 Importance of Work